Azure/IoT-Pi-Day/Setting up the Raspberry Pi/MSFT Networking/readme.md

 From here you can find the IP address (and perhaps MAC) assigned to your Pi device.

+> - Note: It is important to grab the wlan0 interface MAC as this is the wireless hardware.
+If you hardwire your device you can use the ethernet port to connect, but you will need to run: "ifconfig -a" in order to identify the wlan0 hardware MAC.

 > - Note: Your home router interface may not match the screenshot below:

 ![Image](/images/network/homeroute.jpg)